MGXlab/Viromics-Workshop-MGX/_episodes/22_run_pprmeta.md

 ~~~
 # Run PPR-Meta on contigs
-(pprmeta)$ ./PPR-Meta ../../scaffolds_over_200.fasta ../../results/scaffolds_over_200_pprmeta.csv
+(pprmeta)$ ./PPR-Meta ../../scaffolds_over_300.fasta ../../results/scaffolds_over_300_pprmeta.csv
 ~~~
 {: .language-bash}

 PPR-Meta is very fast - your run should only take a couple of minutes.
 When it's finished, move on to the next section.
+If you don't have the database for virsorter on your computer yet, you can start the download in the background now.
+You can download the data [here](https://zenodo.org/record/1168727/files/virsorter-data-v2.tar.gz) and unzip it after the download.

 {% include links.md %}